paulio11/P4-Squigl-Twitter-Clone/README.md

 **User page example:**

 ![User page](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-user.png)

 #### New Post

 - Placeholder text is included to guide a user when making a new post.
 You can see the code [here](https://github.com/paulio11/project-4/blob/main/social/forms.py#L9).
 - A user has the option to include an image and/or a link to a website.
-- Using the [django-reszied](https://pypi.org/project/django-resized/) package images are scaled to a width of 600px, this ensures images being shared with users of the website are not a large filesize.
+- Using the [django-reszied](https://pypi.org/project/django-resized/) package images are scaled to a width of 600px, this ensures images being shared with users of the website are not a large file size.
 This also has hosting benefits as well.
 Images are stored on [Cloudinary](https://cloudinary.com/).
 - Once the form is submitted the user is redirected to the page for that post.

 ```